Non-profit businesses and VAT

 Many of the not-for-profit businesses that require our help operate within the housing sector.
-They are Registered Social Landlords or Housing Associations.
+They are most often registered social landlords or housing associations.

 As VAT is a transaction based tax, it is important to adequately consider its implications prior to transactions taking place.
 This allows planning opportunities to be recognised, budgetary issues to be confirmed and any necessary planning arrangements to be considered and implemented.

-Here at The VAT People we have considerable experience in addressing VAT issues for RSL’s and we can help you in a cost effective and beneficial way.
+Here at The VAT People, we have considerable experience in addressing VAT issues for RSL’s and can help you in a cost effective and beneficial way.

-It is often possible with the implementation of a relatively simple planning arrangement to ensure VAT on professional services in fully recoverable.
-It is also possible subject to the partial exemption calculation method to structure the planning arrangement in such a way as to enhance recovery of overhead VAT.
+It is often possible with the implementation of a relatively simple planning arrangement to ensure VAT on professional services is fully recoverable.
+It is also possible, subject to the partial exemption calculation method, to structure the planning arrangement in such a way as to enhance recovery of overhead VAT.

-It remains common for RSL’s to accept stock from Local Authorities.
-Such transfers are usually accompanied by a refurbishment programme for which the RSL is grant funded.
-It is likely that VAT costs on refurbishment will be wholly irrecoverable giving a substantial VAT loss.
+It remains common for RSLs to accept stock from local authorities.
+Such transfers are usually accompanied by a refurbishment programme, for which the RSL is grant funded.
+It is likely that VAT costs on refurbishment will be wholly irrecoverable, causing a substantial VAT loss.

 Partial Exemption and Capital Goods Scheme Reviews

-We have extensive recent experience of considering the recovery of overhead VAT using the partial exemption method and identifying whether a better, more VAT efficient method is appropriate.
-This is also the case for Capital Goods Scheme items where clawback of initially recovered VAT is the issue.
+We have extensive experience of considering the recovery of overhead VAT using the partial exemption method, and identifying whether a better, more VAT efficient method is appropriate.
+This is also the case for Capital Goods Scheme items where claw-back of initially recovered VAT is the issue.

 We strongly recommend that advice should be sought at the planning stage of any office development.

-We currently work for a number of clients who have been charged VAT on certain works at 17.5% where the VAT charge should have been made at the reduced rate of 5% or the zero rate in relation to conversions on works to listed properties.
+We currently work for a number of clients who have been charged VAT on certain works at 17.5%, even though the VAT charge should have been made at the reduced rate of 5%, or the zero rate in relation to conversions on works to listed properties.

-Our expertise allows us to identify and establish where such reliefs are available and take the necessary action to ensure the VAT savings are made, on schemes over the last three years.
+Our expertise allows us to identify and establish where such reliefs, on schemes over the last three years, are available, and take the necessary action to ensure the VAT savings are made.

-Don't forget our legendary free helpline which is available to all on 0161 477 6600 or contact us by email with any other queries.
+Don't forget our free helpline which is available on 0161 477 6600, or contact us by email with any other queries.